needle-mirror/com.unity.cloud.identity/Documentation~/entities-rbac.md

 Roles and permissions assigned to a user can be listed or validated using awaitable methods from `IOrganization` and `IProject` implementations.

+>[!NOTE]
-> **Note:** Different roles and permissions can be assigned to a user on a Unity Organization and on a Unity Project.
+>Different roles and permissions can be assigned to a user on a Unity Organization and on a Unity Project.
 See the list of [available roles and permissions](https://services.docs.unity.com/docs/service-account-auth/#available-roles).

 ## Fetching Unity Organizations for a user